 - Expanding public space and amenities for people through the Parklet Grant.

 The Placemaking Grant provides funding for temporary and semi-permanent installations outdoors on public and private property that helps activate the public realm it surrounds.
-This program offers flexibility for creativity in unique spaces throughout the Downtown that are in need of some public space activation intervention.
+This program offers flexibility for creativity in unique spaces throughout the Downtown that is in need of some public space activation intervention.
 Funding available up to $5,000.

 Window Activation Grant

 The Window Activation Grant provides funding for temporary installations of artwork that activate Downtown’s street space by showcasing vacant storefront(s).
 Renting the space can be included as part of the funded grant.
 The program can engage available storefronts as retail business opportunities by spotlighting the talents of local artists.
 Engaging the right tenant will be critical for the success of this placemaking project.
 Funding available up to $5,000.

 A parklet repurposes part of the street into a public space for people.
 Parklets are intended as aesthetic enhancements to the streetspace, providing an economical solution to the need for increased public open space.
 They offer amenities like seating, outdoor dining, planting, bike parking, and art.
 While parklets are funded and maintained by neighboring businesses, residents, and community organizations, they are intended to provide benefits to all users of the public rights-of-way.
 Funding available up to 50% of the total cost.

 Learn More & Apply